Wedding Party

 • Establish budget and boundaries early to maintain a healthy relationship.

-• Modern MOBs handle roughly 12% of logistics, focusing on guest lists and hosting.
+• Modern MOBs handle a meaningful share of logistics, focusing on guest lists and hosting.

 • The 2025-2026 season favors "maximalist" fashion and AI-integrated planning tools.